Compact Data Structures for Network Telemetry: Introduction

 Luckily, many telemetry questions do not require exact answers; often a reasonable estimate is fine.
 For example, identifying the most heavy flows may be more important than knowing the exact number of bytes or packets in these flows, let alone the sizes of the many smaller flows.
 Often network administrators care about a small fraction of the flows---the outliers---and a rough estimate of the associated statistics.
 Network administrators can exploit this tolerance by using \emph{approximate} data structures that trade accuracy for lower measurement overhead.
 There is a long and rich history in the theoretical computer science community of research on compact data structures that can help design approximate solutions that ``fit'' in the data plane.
 However, past research on compact data structures does not always apply directly to high-speed programmable data planes.
 In particular, the constraints on the number of memory accesses, and the division of memory and processing across stages, do not arise in most earlier research on compact data structures.

 Over the past few years, we have seen great progress in designing compact data structures for high-speed network devices.
 Many of these designs are variants of earlier compact data structures, tailored to the unique constraints of high-speed packet processing.
 Recent work shows how to support a wide range of important measurement tasks, both within a single network device and across a larger network.
 In this paper, we present a survey of recent research on compact data structures for network telemetry, with an emphasis on how to grapple effectively with the unique constraints of modern network devices.
 Our goal is to reach both the networking and the theory communities to foster further interdisciplinary collaborations in this area.
 The paper exposes theoretical computer scientists to a distinctive computational model for streaming algorithms, as well as a class of practical telemetry problems that need further study.
-For networking researchers, the paper puts a large body of recent research in a common context and shows how to adapt algorithms to the constraints of high-speed network devices.
+For networking researchers, the paper puts a large body of recent research in a common context and shows how to adapt algorithms to the constraints of high-speed network devices. \red{This is the first survey to focus on the data structures used for telemetry in programmable network hardware.
+Existing surveys on telemetry in the data plane have focused on other aspects of telemetry such as in-band telemetry that tags packets with measurement statistics~\cite{SurveyInBandTelemetry,SurveyPassiveInbandTelemetry}.
+Broader surveys exist that look at the hardware and applications of programmable networks~\cite{SurveyProgDataPlane, SurveyStatefulDataPlane}, or the P4 language~\cite{SurveyP4ProgTaxonomy,SurveyP4ProgFundamentals}, that provide a wide-ranging discussion of telemetry in the data plane.
+Furthermore, surveys on sketches in general have also been presented~\cite{bloom_filters,SurveyCormode2011Sketch}.
+Our goal is to look at the overlap of these areas, in order to provide a much more extensive exploration of the data structures used for network telemetry to highlight both the challenges and considerations in creating and using these structures within programmable devices. }